 The condensate trap has a self-priming trap that safely removes condensate from the water heater.
 If the condensate is not removed from the water heater, it will accumulate and eventually produce an error code.
-This condensate trap is field serviceable and can be removed for inspection if this condition exists removed for inspection if this condition exists.
+This condensate trap is field serviceable and can be

 - Step 1.
 Disconnect the clear tube that allows the condensate to come into the condensate tee from the exhaust and blower assembly. - Step 2.
 Disconnect the mate to the condensate trap discharge.
 Note if water can flow through the condensate line attached to the condensate tee.
-If water cannot flow through line, remove obstruction. - Step 3.
+If water cannot flow through the line, remove obstruction. - Step 3.
 Loosen the hose clamps connecting the condensate tee to the back cover and the vertical vent pipe.